-- New players may NOT be introduced during semi-finals and finals.
+New players may NOT be introduced during semi-finals and/or finals.

-- To be eligible to participate in semi-finals and finals, each player must have signed on and played at least one game for the team during the rounds' games.
+To be eligible to participate in semi-finals and/or finals, each player must have signed on and played at least one game for the team during the rounds' games.

-- Players may play for only one team during semi-finals and finals.
+Players may play for only one team during semi-finals and/or finals.

 Semis and Finals

-- Semis and final games will be scheduled for all teams; not just those in the Top Four.
+Semis and final games will be scheduled for all teams; not just those in the Top Four.
 Please note competition structure may change according to number of teams in a league; some seasons may play two rounds of matches then straight to Finals.

-To be eligible for semis and finals, players must have signed on and played during the rounds' games for their team.
+To be eligible for semis and/or finals, players must have signed on and played during the rounds' games for their team.

-- If a match is abandoned prior to half-time (due to rain or safety issues with the field of play), the match will be rescheduled for play later in the season.
+If a match is abandoned within 11 minutes of the start (due to rain or safety issues with the field of play), the match will be rescheduled for play later in the season.

-- If a match is abandoned after half-time (due to rain or safety issues with the field of play), the match will be deemed to have been played, and the score at the time of abandonment, will stand.
+If a match is abandoned after 11 minutes (due to rain or safety issues with the field of play), the match will be deemed to have been played, and the score at the time of abandonment, will stand.